svikashk/incremental-development/week-2/development-strategy-forks-and-prs.md

 __As a site visitor, I want to read an introduction to this web page__

-### Repo

-This user story was developed on a brach called `2-introduction`

-### HTML

-- section element between the header & footer
-- some nice text in the section introducing users to this web page

-### CSS

-Styling for the new elements

----

-## 2. User Story: introduction

-__As a site visitor, I want to read an introduction to this web page__
+> assigned to __

-### Repo
+### Repos & Branches

-This user story was developed on a brach called `2-introduction`
+1. This user story was developed on __'s fork, on a brach called `2-introduction`.
+1. It was merged to `master` on __'s fork when the feature was complete
+1. A pull request was sent to the main group repo

 ### HTML